 Full-Time Business Owner

-As I continued to run my blog and pursue other business opportunities my income skyrocketed.
-Quickly, I surpassed my husband’s income at his corporate job.
+As I continued to run my blog and pursue other business opportunities, my income skyrocketed.
+Quickly, I surpassed my husband’s income at his corporate job, yep you read that correctly!

 Being a mom and a business owner started to become too much to juggle and in March 2017 my husband was able to leave his job to pursue the blog and businesses with me full-time.